 The Energy, Construction, and Utilities sector was split into two focus groups that were held on different days and included a total of two faculty members and two administrators from 10 institutions - five of the nine community colleges, and one noncredit school - that offered Energy, Construction, and Utilities programs in Orange County between 2015 and 2017.
-Both the statewide and regional director for employer engagement also attended one of the two focus groups.
+Both the Statewide and Regional Director for Employer Engagement Team also attended one of the two focus groups.